change-hi/change-hi.github.io/morea/data-movement/module-data-movement.md

 morea_labels:
     - Workshop
     - Friday, December 2, 2022
-morea_sort_order: 30
+morea_sort_order: 55
 ---

-This workshop will be an introduction to understanding the challenges and options in moving scientific data over the network.
+This workshop introduces the challenges and options in moving scientific data over the network.